jwodicka/BeipMU/Documentation/Triggers.md

 A trigger is a set of actions that is performed when an event occurs that matches it’s criteria.
 This is called "firing".
 For example:
 If you receive a Page from a friend, you might like it to be a different color from the rest of your text.
-To to this you need to have some text for Beipmu to Match, and then an action to perform.
+To to this you need to have some text for BeipMu to Match, and then an action to perform.
 When the text is matched, the trigger "fire" and the text is colored.
 Luckily, this is *very easy.*

 ## Your first trigger